 Basic facts of the mountain, the meaning of “Kagebo”, the thirteen peaks, Lamaist temples, Tibetan pilgrimage tour

-When it comes to the glamour of Meili Snow Mountain, a verse written by the Sixth Dalai Lama, captures the wonderful feelings evoked by this incomparable landscape.
+When it comes to the glamour of Meili Snow Mountain, a verse written by the Sixth Dalai Lama captures the wonderful feelings evoked by this incomparable landscape.
 It reads, “Not seeing the best from the start, I don’t have to miss her all the time.”
-This reminds people of this beautiful and sacred snow covered mountain, and brings to tourist an unforgettable experience of the charms of Meili Snow Mountain.
+This reminds people of this beautiful and sacred snow-covered mountain and brings to tourists an unforgettable experience of the charms of Meili Snow Mountain.

 Meili Snow Mountain, also known as “Taizi (Prince) Snow Mountain”, is worshipped as the “Holy Mountain” by local Tibetans.
 It is also called “the mountain of the medicine king”, which derives from the original meaning of its Tibetan name.
 It is approximately 10 kilometers northeast from Feilai Temple near Deqin County town, situated between the Nujiang River and the Lancangjiang River, and adjoins Adogeni Mountain to the north and Biluo Snow Mountain to the south.
 This undulating mountain range stretches out for tens of kilometers.
 There are 20 peaks above 5,000 meters and 6 peaks at an altitude of more than 6,000 meters.
 The snow mountain is featured by highland meadows, deep valleys, glaciers, large-scale vegetation of frigid zone, and typical alpine views.

-These snow covered mountains will give rise to a sacred awe in everyone.
+These snow-covered mountains will give rise to sacred awe in everyone.
 Tibetans’ awe toward nature is completely integrated with their religion.
 Therefore, lots of snow mountains are deified as guardians (also known as “patron saint”) of local people or gods in Lamaism.
 Furthermore, peaks of the snow mountain have been completely deified and enshrined as gods of Tibetan Buddhism.

 Located to the south of the Kagebo Peak, the Mian Cimu Peak looks like a beautiful woman with a beautiful figure and graceful posture.
 Some consider her to be the daughter of the Jade Dragon Snow Mountain and the wife of Kagebo.
 Walking close to her, one will see her “veil”—— the dense cloud and mist, which makes her even more mysterious and alluring.